mighty-gerbils/gerbil-poo/doc/triezip.md

 But you can save one byte per node (plus padding) by not redundantly carrying height information everywhere.

-A further space optimization is to define another alternative kind of node, `(Skip Height Height Key Trie)`, that will "skip" over a bunch of bit keys, replacing any series of consecutive `Branch`es where one arm is `Empty`.
+A further space optimization we use in our actual implementation is to define another alternative kind of node,
+`(Skip Height Height Key Trie)`, that will "skip" over a bunch of bit keys, replacing any series of consecutive `Branch`es where one arm is `Empty`.
-Then, `Empty` is forbidden anywhere but at the top.
+Then, `Empty` is forbidden anywhere but at the top, and the number of nodes in the tree remains proportional to the number of leaves, when, without this optimization, it would increase with the height of the tree, which grows logarithmically with the greatest index in the tree.
-This optimization is largely orthogonal to the rest of this discussion, so I will simplify it away in this write-up.
+This optimization is largely orthogonal to the rest of this discussion, so I will simplify it away in most of this write-up.

-In any case, tries are not a "free" representation like arbitrary binary trees, but are heavily constrained with a somewhat elaborate invariant that may involve data such as height that may or may not be included in some global contextual information node only rather than each individual node redundantly with the others.
+In any case, tries are not a "free" representation like arbitrary binary trees, but are heavily constrained with a somewhat elaborate invariant.
+The invariant involves data such as height that may be redundantly included in each individual node (as in the representation used in this paper and this repository), or might instead be included only in some global contextual information "head" node.
+For those familiar with the correspondance between number representation systems and data containers, tries correspond to the familiar binary representation system.

 ## Trie Zippers